By: Jeff O'Keefe, NFI Certified Master Hearth Professional

 Absolutely.
 If you are a handy individual, and if you allow us to help you along the way, you should have no problem relining your chimney.

-Woodland Direct has been in the chimney business for over forty years.
+Woodland Direct has been in the chimney business for over 40 years.
+We also have the largest team of NFI Certified Master Hearth Professionals in the country.
 If you have any questions or run into any problems, you can call our NFI certified chimney professionals toll-free at 800-919-1904.

 #5 Are Some Liners Easier to Install Than Others?